- What is GeoSciML?

 - Carlo Cipolloni (APAT, Italy)

-as well as over twenty observers.
+as well as many observers.

 Global Use of GeoSciML